fhkingma/bitswap/README.md

 The image first gets decompressed using it's own file format, which results in raw pixel data, after which the raw pixel data gets compressed by Bit-Swap and other benchmark compressors.
 The resulting encoded image is saved to a file named after the original filename, appended with '_' and the name of the corresponding compression scheme.

-To compress the Bit-Swap file, run
+To decompress the Bit-Swap file, run
 ```
 python demo_decompress.py
 ```